 New Smyrna Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 30,142 people and ten constituent neighborhoods, New Smyrna Beach is the 118th largest community in Florida.

-New Smyrna Beach is a decidedly white-collar city, with fully 86.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, New Smyrna Beach is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in New Smyrna Beach who work in sales jobs (13.80%), office and administrative support (11.78%), and food service (8.90%).
+New Smyrna Beach is a decidedly white-collar city, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
+Overall, New Smyrna Beach is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in New Smyrna Beach who work in sales jobs (17.00%), management occupations (15.35%), and food service (8.95%).

 New Smyrna Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of New Smyrna Beach citizens is substantially higher than the typical US community, as 31.12% of adults in New Smyrna Beach have at least a bachelor's degree.
+The education level of New Smyrna Beach citizens is very high relative to the national average among all cities (21.84%): 34.29% of adults in New Smyrna Beach have a bachelor's degree or even advanced degree.

 The most common language spoken in New Smyrna Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German/Yiddish.